Uprising in Sudan

 By Andrew Quist

 Since mid-December, mass protests have been occurring in Sudan opposing the rule of the murderous dictator Omar al-Bashir.
-On Thursday, thousands marched in the streets in 10 cities.
+On Thursday, thousands marched in the streets of 10 cities.
 The government has responded to the protests violently; security forces have fired on crowds, killing more than 40 people.
 Another 816 people have been arrested, and security forces are targeting journalists for arrest.

 President Bashir is wanted by the International Criminal Court for the crime of genocide.
 According to journalist Nicholas Kristof, Bashir has committed genocide three times: in Darfur, in the Nuba Mountains, and in South Sudan (Bashir is targeting non-Arab populations).
 Sudan is also a state sponsor of terror.
 Despite these facts, the Bush, Obama, and Trump administrations have cooperated with the Sudanese government on counterterrorism, and the Trump administration is moving towards restoring full diplomatic relations with Sudan.
 President Trump and Secretary of State Mike Pompeo have said nothing in response to the Sudanese government’s recent crackdown on protestors.